 Crochet Chevron Blanket in Mint, Dove and White

-A crochet chevron blanket pattern consists of peaks and valleys.
-In this pattern, you are working three SC into one stitch to form a peak, and skipping over 2 stitches to form a valley.
+In this pattern, you work three SC into one stitch to form a peak and skip over 2 stitches to form a valley.

-You will be working 13 SC up and down each side of the peak.
-In this pattern, each peak is a series of 29 stitches.
+Each peak is a series of 29 stitches.
 13 on each side of the peak (13 + 13 = 26) and three extra stitches at the top (26 + 3 = 29.)

 crochet chevron blanket in white gray and mint laying flat with hook and yarn

-The main question I receive for this crochet chevron blanket, and the part that can be confusing is the turning when you get to the end of a row.
 There are two different ways to do this.
 I prefer to SC2TOG.
 Other patterns have you skip the second to last SC and just SC in the last stitch.
-It is your preference.
-Either way works because we need to decrease on the ends.

 In my head, I consider the ends the “14th” stitch and is equal to the skipped chains of the valleys.

 Here is a video clip to help you if you are more of a visual learner.
-I am not using the same yarn, but the counting pattern is still the same:
+I am not using the same yarn, but the counting pattern is still the same.

 Materials